July 27th - 30th, 2023

 Nestled in the heart of a beautiful Oregon forest, next to a babbling creek, we will gather for meditation, yoga, guided forest bathing, crystal sound bowl healing, and fireside gatherings.
 You will join with nature and connect in spirit with those around you, while still enjoying space to retreat and tend to the needs of your soul.

 Each day we will wake and gather for morning meditation and invigorating (yet suitable for all levels) yoga.
 Following breakfast, we will feed our spirit with nature!
 Guided movement through the forest will allow you to fully absorb the magic and access a true state of inner harmony.
 Afternoons will be open for you to nourish yourself with whatever appeals to you.
 Hiking, enjoying the creek's swimming hole, visiting with friends, relaxing in the hot tub, reading in a hammock... all options in this lovely setting.
-Andrew and Katrina will also offer private sessions for Embodied Personal Coaching and Intuitive Nutrition Sessions.
+Andrew and Katrina will also offer private sessions for Embodied Personal Coaching, Intuitive Nutrition Sessions and Hypnotherapy.
 (Space is limited for private sessions, so let us know right away if you would like to claim a time).
 Late afternoon, we will gather for restorative yoga and sound bath, followed by dinner.
 Before heading to bed, we will circle around the fire to reflect and enjoy.

 Tipi Village Retreat is a haven away from the ordinary.
 Located in the Mohawk Valley near Eugene/Oregon, Tipi Village Retreat is perfectly positioned for adventure.
 There are beautiful day-trip destinations to the North, East, West, or South — may they be on two or four wheels.
 With its secluded woodland setting, its unusual mix of dwellings, and its friendly hospitality - it provides an ideal setting for group retreats, family reunions, weddings or commitment ceremonies, celebrations of life, workshops and other overnight events.
 It is a great place for any adventurous traveler wanting a unique lodging experience.